crustio/Crust-Grants-Program/applications/IceTrays.md

   - Maybe we can use GeoIP and optimize GC logic then we can use the cluster as a P2P-CDNs?
   - Access to filecoin network(But i don't think filecoin is a good choice for cold storage. )
+  - More detailed documentation.
+  - Provide help to developers who use IceTrays.

   ## Additional Information